arlonproj/arlon/docs/clustertemplate.md

 - All `namespace` properties in the cluster manifest are removed to allow Kustomize to override the namespace of all resources.

-If prep is successful, another invocation of `arlon basecluster validategit` should succeed as well.
+If prep is successful, another invocation of `arlon clustertemplate validategit` should succeed as well.

 ## Workload clusters

 ### Creation

-Use `arlon cluster create` to create a next-gen workload cluster from a base cluster (*this is different from* `arlon cluster deploy` *for creating current-generation clusters*).
+Use `arlon cluster create` to create a next-gen workload cluster from a cluster template (*this is different from* `arlon cluster deploy` *for creating current-generation clusters*).
 The command creates between 2 and 3 (depending on whether a profile is used) ArgoCD application resources that together